dataminer-site/dataminer-site.github.io/docs/archive/0.8/sql/duckdb_table_functions.md

 | `expressions` |Always `NULL`| `VARCHAR` |
 | `sql` |The definition of the index, expressed as a `CREATE INDEX` SQL statement.| `VARCHAR` |

-Note that `duckdb_indexes` only provides metadata about secondary indexes - i.e. those indexes created by explicit [`CREATE INDEX`](./indexes#create-index) statements.
-Primary keys are maintained using indexes, but their details are included in the `duckdb_constraints()` function.
+Note that `dataminer_indexes` only provides metadata about secondary indexes - i.e. those indexes created by explicit [`CREATE INDEX`](./indexes#create-index) statements.
+Primary keys are maintained using indexes, but their details are included in the `dataminer_constraints()` function.

-## duckdb_keywords
+## dataminer_keywords
-The `duckdb_keywords()` function provides metadata about DuckDB's keywords and reserved words.
+The `dataminer_keywords()` function provides metadata about dataminer's keywords and reserved words.

 | Column | Description | Type |
 |:---|:---|:---|
 | `keyword_name` |The keyword.| `VARCHAR` |
 | `keyword_category` |Indicates the category of the keyword.
 Values are `column_name`, `reserved`, `type_function` and `unreserved`. | `VARCHAR` |

-## duckdb_schemas
+## dataminer_schemas
-The `duckdb_schemas()` function provides metadata about the schemas available in the DataMiner instance.
+The `dataminer_schemas()` function provides metadata about the schemas available in the DataMiner instance.

 | Column | Description | Type |
 |:---|:---|:---|